 Big news in streaming–YouTube TV is releasing their new genre-based subscription plans.
 These tiered plans are a huge shift from their previous one-size-fits all streaming model, which cost $82.99 monthly.
 Conversely, the cheapest of the new plans costs just $54.99 a month.
 This means that users can start saving on their YouTube TV subscriptions while narrowing in on what they actually want to watch.
 This is exciting news, but something about this streaming story feels oddly familiar.
 Ironically, the rollout of these new plans highlights that we may not have come as far from cable as we thought.

 With this new release, YouTube streaming is becoming more affordable and more customizable.
 Previously, the only subscription option available was the the Base Plan.
 This essentially gave subscribers access to everything YouTube TV had to offer (sports, entertainment, live-streams, you name it).
 But the downfall of so many options is that often subscribers pay for way more than what they use.
-Additionally, the Base Plan price comes in steeper than many competitors.
+Additionally, the Base Plan price comes in steeper than their competitors that already have package options.
 A prime example is the DirectTV Choice Package which starts at a base price of $59.99 monthly (and has cheaper packs available).
-The launch of the new tiered plans fixes these issues.
+However, YouTube TV’s Base Plan comes in right around some of their competitor’s most comprehensive plan prices, as shown below:

 By choosing the category which best fits your preferences, you can save money and still watch all your favorites.
 That being said, if you still prefer the whole enchilada or are just chronically indecisive (I get it), don’t worry — the original plan will still be an option.
-But for those excited about the new categories, here are four confirmed of the 10+ plans YouTube TV has promised:
+But for those excited about the new categories, here are five confirmed of the 10+ plans YouTube TV has promised:

 Major savings (with even bigger discounts for new users) and genre-specific categories is not all that’s new.
 YouTube TV streamers will have the option to customize their bundled plans even further with extra add-ons.
 Flexibility will be as big of a selling point for the new model as it is in watching your favorite gymnastics routine in the next LA28 Olympics.
 (I know that’s looking ahead, but aren’t we missing the Olympics already?)
 Plus, it’s a great example of something you could watch through the Sports plan subscription which offers national broadcasting through affiliates like NBC.